nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

   tag/tag_reference

-This function provides custom tags supporting creation of screens for Web applications.
+This function provides custom tags supporting creation of screens for web applications.

 Custom tags have the following limitations: